cinemascience/cinema_scope/readme.md

-## Cinema Scope cross-platform application
+## Cinema Scope v0.1 cross-platform application

+Note that Cinema:Scope is in pre-release development.
+Code should be considered for experimental use only.

 <img src="doc/img/cinema_scope.png" width="350">